Trading Crude Oil – A Beginner’s Guide

 Countries With the Largest Oil Reserves

-The Middle East is incredibly rich in oil reserves and a substantial part of the world’s oil is trapped in this region.
+he Middle East is incredibly rich in oil reserves, and a substantial part of the world’s oil is trapped in this region.

 However, the country with the largest proven oil reserves in the world is Venezuela.
-Let’s take a look at which countries have the largest reserves of unextracted oil.
-(Statistics at the start of 2017):
+Let’s look at which nations have the largest reserves of unextracted oil as of 2022, according to BP: